ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

+As shown in Fig. \ref{Fig5}, we first summarize the distribution of different question types across the three datasets.
+Second, we compute the relative difficulty and difficulty consistency $V$ of each question type.
+As shown in Fig. \ref{Fig6} and Table \ref{tab:difficulty}, Eight question types exhibit a relatively low $V(QT_i)$ value (below 3.5).
+Only OLR, GL and FR show slightly higher $V(QT_i)$, which should be given more attention in ViFP's applications.
+However, as their $Dif$ values are relatively low, they don't significantly affect the generalizability of ViFP.
+As shown in Table \ref{tab:results}, this is further corroborated by the fact that the accuracy of most VLM+ViFP combinations improves accordingly.

-First, the data distribution for validation set of A-OKVQA is most similar to the training set, and SP, SR, and COR are relatively difficult, making them key areas to focus on in next reasoning (refining question types or adjusting CoT).
+Based on the above information, we can identify which question types the VLM handles more effectively, providing useful guidance for further refining ViFP.
+Furthermore, these findings also offer recommendations for applying closed-source VLMs and for performing targeted supervised fine-tuning.
+First, the data distribution for the validation set of A-OKVQA is most similar to the training set, and SP, SR, and COR are relatively difficult, making them key areas to focus on in the next reasoning (refine $QT$ and $Sq_i$).
 Grok is more proficient at answering these questions.
-OKVQA has more COR and TR, with CR being the most difficult.
+OK-VQA has more COR and TR, with CR being the most difficult.
 GPT is better at answering.
 FVQA has a large number of OLR questions, but they are relatively easy.
-The difficulty distribution of other question types is consistent across VLM models but generally high, which may indicate that the question classification is not well-suited.
-If the question classification is redesigned in a more targeted way, the improvement of ViFP may be more pronounced.
+To further fine-tune ViFP on FVQA, more attention should be given to GL, FR and COR.